FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

   <figcaption>Photo: 16-bit Test image on an 8-bit monitor, 3 distinct stripes.
 Image shadows brightness boosted.</figcaption>
 </figure>

 On an 8-bit monitor, you should see 3 distinct stripes.
-If **the file** is decoded in sRGB color space, then the stripes should be as per the image, more or less even.
+If **the file** is decoded with the sRGB gamma curve, then the stripes should be as per the image, more or less even.

 <figure>
 	<img src="10bit-test.jpg" alt="16-bit Test image on an 10-bit monitor" />